DPoSign/PoloniexAutoTrader/README.md

 - Tick data working
 - All functions for data working
  - Some changes need to be made for some sync methods

+ #### To Do
+- Some changes have been made which need testing
+- Moving average cross over strategy to upload

 #### Dependencies
 Make sure to download, build and reference my fork of PoloniexApi.Net from my repo.